Managing Symptoms: Fatigue

-What is Fatigue?
 Fatigue is consistently having less energy than usual for your normal activities.
 A person experiencing fatigue may feel overly tired, weak, shaky, or exhausted, may have difficulty concentrating, and may feel listless or very emotional.

-What Causes Fatigue?
 The exact cause of fatigue is not known.
 There are many factors that may contribute to fatigue, such as:

-Cancer treatment like chemotherapy, radiation therapy, immunotherapy and surgery
+- Cancer treatment like chemotherapy, radiation therapy, immunotherapy and surgery

-Depression or anxiety
+- Depression or anxiety

-Shortness or breath
+- Shortness or breath

-Low number of blood cells
+- Low number of blood cells

-Too little or too much activity
+- Too little or too much activity

-Changes in sleep patterns
+- Changes in sleep patterns

-Nausea, vomiting or diarrhea
+- Nausea, vomiting or diarrhea

 When should I call my doctor or nurse?
-If you have:

-Difficulty performing your normal activity.
+- Difficulty performing your normal activity.

-A sudden and dramatic decrease in your level or energy.
+- A sudden and dramatic decrease in your level or energy.